grantsrb/numberline/README.md

 ##### Environment v4
 The agent receives a +1 reward if the agent removes the exact number of items placed in the pile.

+##### Environment v5
+The agent receives a +1 reward if there exists an item for each target.
+All items must not be aligned with the target objects.

+##### Environment v6
+The agent receives a +1 reward if there exists an item for each target.

 #### Game Options